newatoms/beta/projects/boris-interview/pitch.md

-# The experience that cried for a new business

 ### Goal
 To show new and returning readers, potential clients and potential employees that New Atoms is grounded in relevant and formative experiences